Kentico/xperience-listing-widget/README.md

 ## How to use Listing widget

 1. Listing widget is placed in the **Kentico.Xperience.ListingWidget project**.
 Copy the project to your solution.
-2. Add dependency to the listing widget project.
+2. In your project add dependency to the listing widget project.
 3. Set Xperience nugget version in the listing widget project same as it is on your live site.
-4. Ensure IoC for listing widget.
+4. Register listing widget services trough [DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
-    - For example:
+    - For example you can use *AddListingWidgetServices()* extension method from *Kentico.Xperience.ListingWidget*:
         ```
-        public static void AddListingWidgetServices(this IServiceCollection services)
+        public class Startup
         {
+            ...
+            public void ConfigureServices(IServiceCollection services)
+            {
+                ...
+                // Registers services for listing widget
+                services.AddListingWidgetServices();
+                ...
+            }
+            ...
+        }
+        ```
+    - If you don't want them registered as Singletons register these services yourself.
+        ```
         services.AddSingleton<IPageRepository, PageRepository>();
         services.AddSingleton<IOrderByFieldEditorService, OrderByFieldEditorService>();
         services.AddSingleton<ITransformationStrategy, TransformationStrategy>();
         services.AddSingleton<ITransformationEditorService, TransformationEditorService>();
         services.AddSingleton<IPageTypeEditorService, PageTypeEditorService>();
         services.AddSingleton<ListingWidgetTransformationsRetriever>();
         services.AddSingleton<ListingWidgetPageTypesRetriever>();
-        }
         ```
 5. Widget identifier is "Kentico.Xperience.ListingWidget", change your area restrictions according to it.
-6. Add transformation services to your project and ensure IoC for them - see below "How to add a transformation".
+6. Add transformation services to your project and register them in DI - see below "How to add a transformation".
 7. Include css and js of the listing widget's in-line editors to your project (*Kentico.Xperience.ListingWidget/Assets/**/\*.css*, *Kentico.Xperience.ListingWidget/Assets/**/\*.js*).
     - If you want to use Grunt (see Gruntfile.js in the **DancingGoatCore project**):
         ```